Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 What is wrong with Bristolians?

-They didn't get anywhere nearer.
-Wow
+They didn't get anywhere near it.

 They were just being nice.
-Oh, jeez he's looking slim

-Always under.
 How old do you think I am?

 Twelve.

-You know so.
+You know, so.

 Alfred was the face of the zoo and became extremely popular.

-recall, this is people that visited, that rather than going to the zoo they would often
+recall, this is people that visited, that rather than going to the zoo, they would often

 That's quite cute.

-That deserved more of an aw.
+That deserved more of an awe.

-Why they're awesome.
-Yeah, he's like, fuck that.
+Yeah, he's, fuck that.

 He also hated bearded men.

-So you don't even consider that a beard.
+You don't even consider that a beard.

 I think I would have been fine.